 Provides access to a wide range of resources for genealogical and historical research.
 It includes all available records from the United States Census (1790-1940); military records; court, land and probate records; vital and church records; directories; passenger lists and more.

-While some libraries remain closed due to the pandemic, Ancestry is now accessible from home through March 2021.
+While some libraries remain closed due to the pandemic, Ancestry is now accessible from home until June 30, 2021 and will continue to be re-evaluated.
 To access it, you will need your OCPL card number and PIN.
 Don't have a card, sign up for a temporary digital card here.

 A searchable archive of digital images from US and international newspapers.
 Coverage includes more than 750 cities and over 2000 newspaper titles.
 Included in the collection is a searchable archive of Syracuse newspapers (1857-current).
 This collection includes full text and images of newspaper pages.

 Addition local history and genealogy resources can be accessed through the following organizations:

 - Town of Onondaga Historical Society